gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 working with an initial estimated regression equation that we generally trust.
 I personally like the permutation approach as a way of explaining what a p-value is actually measuring -- the chance of seeing something like what we saw, or more extreme, if the null is true.
+\index{permutation!test!interpretation of}
+\index{p-value!interpretation of}
-And the previous scatterplots show what the "by chance" versions of this relationship might look like.
+And the previous scatterplots show what the
+"by chance" versions of this relationship might look like.

 \indent In a similar situation where we want to focus on confidence intervals for slope